 This 0.04ct diamond engagement ring has been designed with a tapered band to resemble axe blades, a weapon commonly used during the Anarchy and a motif seen on the coinage of the period.

-The Queen rings were all handmade in our workshop from fairtrade gold using lost wax casting, and hallmarked by the London Assay Office.
+The Queen rings were all handmade in our workshop from Fairtrade Gold and hallmarked by the London Assay Office.
 Please read our Jewellery Care guide to make sure your piece of jewellery lasts for many years!

 Would you like something similar?

 We are able to create bespoke versions of this piece using different metals and different sizes or types of stone.
 If you would like to enquire about this, please email firstname.lastname@example.org or call us on 0207 287 2792 with your ring size, preference for 9ct or 18ct gold, and your stone requirements and we will create a bespoke quote for you.